CliMA/ClimaUtilities.jl/docs/src/inputs.md

 default, the `Throw` condition is used, meaning that interpolating onto a point that is outside the range of definition of the data is not allowed.
 Other boundary conditions are allowed.
-With the `Flat` boundary condition, when interpolating outside of the range of definition, return the value of the of closest boundary is used instead.
+With the `Flat` boundary condition, when interpolating outside of the range of definition, the value of the closest boundary is used instead.

 Another boundary condition that is often useful is `PeriodicCalendar`, which repeats data over and over.